For some people, confidence seems to come easily and is almost second nature.

 Take care of your presentation and this will affect the way you feel about yourself and the way you are perceived by others.
 If others think you look more confident, the knock-on effect should be that you FEEL more confident.

-So dress well (that doesn’t mean it has to be formal) and squirt on a bit of your favourite cologne/perfume, so that you smell good too.
+So get a haircut, dress well (that doesn’t mean it has to be formal) and squirt on a bit of your favourite cologne/perfume, so that you smell good too.

 Check out how Brian Fantana from Anchorman does it – confidence, he lacks not.